 As time goes by, the cabbage can lose its crunch, and that’s perfectly normal too.
 If that happens, once again, try using the kimchi in dishes that don’t depend on that crunch to taste great.
 Or simply cook or sautée it.

-Even though kimchi technically shouldn’t ever spoil, life happens.
-If there’s any mold in the jar (possible if some veggies weren’t fully submerged), or it smells off, throw it out.
-If the vegetables are too sour, you can use them in one of the mentioned ways, or discard for quality purposes.
-It’s up to you really.
+If the vegetables are too sour, you can use them in one of the mentioned ways, or discard them for quality purposes.
+It’s up to you.